RoseradeAngie/Text-Based-Code/README.md

-int('SLAM!!
+print('SLAM!!
 The door burst as two men hold you by the arms') print('Enter number of decision') decision = input('1.
 LET GO OF ME \n2. ...where are you taking me?\n3. shakes furiously out of their grip \n\n Enter number: ') print(decision)